Your Guide To A Summer Night Chimaek Picnic At Ttukseom Hangang Park

 Enjoy the best summer night chimaek picnic at Ttukseom Hangang Park with local recommendations and tips for a perfect evening in Seoul.

 On warm summer nights in Seoul, Ttukseom Hangang Park transforms into a vibrant hub for picnics, particularly those featuring chimaek—fried chicken and beer.
 This combination is beloved by locals, and the park, located in the eastern part of the city, offers a scenic backdrop along the Han River.
 With the sun setting behind the city skyline, it’s hard not to feel a wave of contentment as you settle into your picnic spot.
+The atmosphere pulsates with laughter and the distant sound of music, making it an ideal setting for unwinding after a long day.

 Choosing Your Spot